wallyjaytechh/WALLYJAYTECH-MD/README.md

 #### DEPLOY TO REPLIT

-1. If You don't have an account in Replit.
-Create a account.
+1. If You don't have an account on Replit.
+Create an account.
     <br>
 <a href='https://replit.com/signup' target="_blank"><img alt='Heroku' src='https://img.shields.io/badge/-Create-cyan?style=for-the-badge&logo=replit&logoColor=black'/></a>